dl-solarity/zktype/README.md

 - `circuitsASTPaths` - Array of paths to the circuits' AST files.
 - `outputArtifactsDir` - Path to the directory where the generated artifacts will be stored.
     - Optional.
 Default: `artifacts/circuits`.
-- `clean` - Flag indicating whether the artifacts should be cleaned up before generating new ones.
-    - Optional.
-Default: `false`.
 - `outputTypesDir` - Path to the directory where the generated types will be stored.
     - Optional.
 Default: `generated-types/circuits`.